niol/lazygal/README.md

     $ python3 -m lazygaltest.test_generators TestGenerators.test_cleanup

+`DEBUG` logging can be set in the test suite by setting the `DEBUG` environment variable to any value.

+    $ DEBUG=1 python3 -m lazygaltest.test_generators TestGenerators.test_cleanup

 ### Translations

 To start a new translation, for example `cs_CZ`, you can proceed as follows.
 The first script requires `intltool-update` and `xgettext` from the GNU `gettext` package.